Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-4-rules-xdm-events.md

    - Select the development library and click `+ Add All Changed Resources`.
    - Click `Save & Build for Development`.

+{% hint style="info" %}
+The rules configured in Adobe Experience Launch for mobile properties are executed on the client-side mobile application by the AEP Rules Engine extension.
+{% endhint %}

 ### Test with the sample application

 Run the Sample app in a simulator or a device and generate product review XDM events: